Golden Nugget Las Vegas Parking Fee, Valet & Map 2023

 For non-hotel guests, you can get free parking with validation after spending money at the resort.

 You can get your parking validated after dining at a restaurant, going to a concert or show, or after earning 20 slot points on the Golden Nugget’s 24K Select Club player’s card.
 Drinks at a bar do not count towards validation.

 You’ll want to get your parking validated at the casino cashier desk.
 You can park all day with the same validation.
 (Previously it was 3 hours max).

 (On this map, the black “P” is the entrance into the Golden Nugget’s self-parking garage.
-The yellow star is the Gold Tower valet, while the red star is the Rush Tower valet).
+The yellow star is the Gold Tower valet, while the red star is the Rush Tower valet, which is not always open).

 Those of you wanting to self-park will enter the garage off of 1st Street.
 One you’re on 1st Street the large garage will be on your left.